 Please do not bring or allow dogs into Murmur Aeron, Inc. the garden. (this is our pet free cottage).

-We regret no other pets are allowed at any of our accommodation.
+Sorry no, we regret no other pets of any kind are allowed at any of our cottages.

 Will I have a mobile phone signal?

 This will depend on the network provider you are with, let us know which cottage you are looking to book and your provider and we will try and advise as best as possible.

 All of our cottages have payphones which can also take incoming calls.